The perfect balance between secure adhesion and pain-free removal. Now also in XXL size.

 The Advanced silicone adhesive technology of Ultra Sensitive range

+Thanks to their extremely soft and gentle silicone adhesive, Ultra Sensitive is painless to remove, without disruption of the skin barrier.
+When removed, it leaves the skin free from residues, no matter how long it has been on the skin.
 During wear, the silicone gel layer of Ultra Sensitive creates a perfect bond between the plaster and the uneven surface of the skin.
 As a result, the plaster sticks securely to the skin, even after being repositioned.
+For which skin type is Hansaplast Ultra Sensitive?

 How to Use